-On March 25, 2021, PG&E filed a Motion to reopen the record of the proceeding to correct a table in PG&E's testimony.
+No updates this month.
+On March 25, 2021, PG&E filed a Motion to reopen the record of the proceeding to correct a table in PG&E's testimony, which the Joint CCA parties did not oppose.

 • Background: ERRA compliance review proceedings review the utility's compliance in the preceding year regarding energy resource contract administration, least-cost dispatch, fuel procurement, and the PABA balancing account (which determines the true up values for the PCIA each year).
 In its 2019 ERRA compliance application, PG&E requested that the CPUC find that its PABA entries for 2019 were accurate, it complied with its Bundled Procurement Plan in 2019 in the areas of fuel procurement, administration of power purchase contracts, greenhouse gas compliance instrument procurement, RA sales, and least-cost dispatch of electric generation resources.
 PG&E also requests that the CPUC find that during the record period PG&E managed its utility-owned generation facilities reasonably.
 Finally, PG&E requests cost recovery of revenue requirements totaling about \$4.0 million for Diablo Canyon seismic study costs.